-Alor snorkeling is our favorite of all time; so far.
+Alor snorkeling is one of our all time favorite destinations.
 Admittedly Alor was the first place we had snorkeled in Indonesia or the Coral Triangle.
-And so the diversity and quantity of life underwater was far greater than any other place we have explored.
+And so the diversity and quantity of life underwater was far greater than any other place we had yet explored.
 It was simply incredible, and so uplifting to see that such healthy reefs still exist in 2109.

 Above the water, Alor is remarkably undiscovered in terms of tourism, and very undeveloped.
 When we hear that about a destination we normally assume it is just marketing hype.
 But in the case of Alor it is true.
 We were always the only people on the water, besides a few local fishermen in canoes or curious kids from a local village.
 Besides one liveaboard boat we saw no other tourists on the water.

 Alor is not a destination with many accommodation options or the ability to rent a vehicle and drive around to shore snorkeling spots.
 Besides the resort house reef, we snorkeled the reefs in the area from a boat with guides who knew the ever-changing water conditions very well.
 We share details below with you about the best way to snorkel Alor.

 The Alor Regency consists of 15 islands north of the large island of Timor, and in the country of Indonesia.
 Alor with other neighboring islands are part of what is called the Lesser Sunda Islands.

 Alor remains special to us, even though we have now also snorkeled at Misool in Raja Ampat, which was equally incredible.
 We also visited Komodo the next week after Alor.